moeyensj/atmo2mags/README.md

   - LSST Software Stack (including prerequisites)
   - AstroML

-More information and details in Tutorial.ipynb.
+More information and details in tutorial.ipynb.